 - 11.2.2 Upon satisfactory results of testing in accordance with 10.3.1, cranes, cargo winches, reels shall be legibly and durably marked.
-The marking shall contain the following particulars: - .1 safe working load with indication of the letters SWL, t, in front of it (pull, tension in span rope, kN); - .2 month and year of test; - .3 individual identification number of the item; - .4 stamp of the Register (if tested under the Register supervision) or manufacturer's stamp (if tested under supervision of a competent person). - 11.2.3 Upon satisfactory results of examination after testing each cargo handling gear tested with a proof load in accordance with 10.3.4 shall be legibly and durably marked and stamped.
-The marking shall contain the following particulars:
+The marking shall contain the following particulars: - .1 safe working load with indication of the letters SWL, t, in front of it (pull, tension in span rope, kN); - .2 month and year of test; - .3 individual identification number of the item. - 11.2.3 Upon satisfactory results of examination after testing each cargo handling gear tested with a proof load in accordance with 10.3.4 shall be legibly and durably marked and stamped.
+The marking shall contain the following particulars: - .1 safe working load with indication of the letters SWL, in t, for derricks also the minimum allowable inclination angle to the horizontal; for cranes and derrick cranes with a variable jib radius, the allowable maximum and minimum jib radii;